lagbolt/library/letter.md

 ### The web site

 Obviously, there's a lot to say about making your web site accessible and easy to use.
-I just want to comment on one thing.
+I want to comment on just one thing.

 You're an information professional.
 You wouldn't throw all the library's books into a big pile in the middle of the building, and you shouldn't do the equivalent with the web site.

 The organization of the web site -- the major categories, the way information is laid out within categories, and the way a patron navigates from page to page -- should reflect the best that you can do.
+And it should reflect how patrons think about the library, not how the library staff, or even the collection, is arranged.

 ### The online catalog

 You probably can't change the usability of your catalog -- that's controlled by an external vendor -- but you can control the completeness and correctness of the data *in* the catalog.

+The catalog is the very definition of accessibility.
+If an item isn't in the catalog, it can't be found.
+And if the author's name is incorrect or series information is missing, perhaps an item won't be found.

+I had something to say about correctness on the ALA Core blog:  [Metadata Quality](https://alacorenews.org/2020/10/22/metadata-quality/)  I'm going to repeat myself:  you need to know the current error rate of the records in your catalog, you need to know what you want it to be, and you need a plan to get from here to there.

+I have a *lot* more to say about this, so if you're a public library interested in catalog remediation work, feel free to contact me.

+### The first conclusion

+Library patrons don't interact with the library as a set of distinct services.
+The building, the signage, the web site, the catalog, the staff and the library policies all help to determine how patrons feel about the library, irrespective of which services they use.

+Library patrons interact with the library as part of a day that is filled with other things, from cooking and laundry to jogging and gardening.
+They decide to use the library as part of their plan for the day.
+The library's accessibility -- or usability or whatever -- isn't  a single value at a single point, it's a description of a path that begins with that decision.

+A call for empathy suggests that goals and evaluation methods be turned inside out, not looking at each distinct service but looking at the effect of the library on the whole of the patron's day.

+### The second conclusion

+It's too much to expect anyone to know *in advance* how a change to library signage or the web site or a new service will affect every kind of patron.
+Clarke is persuasive that the methodology of design, suspending the need for certainty, provides the tools for building change in a way that simultaneously builds knowledge about the change.

+You can't wait until you're sure you know what will happen.